 - Individual employee performance is measured using quantitative and qualitative operational and behavioural targets, which are set each year. - The recommended methodology for setting targets is the SMART method (Specific, Measurable, Achievable, Relevant, and Time-Bound goals) to set precisely identified and observable goals using indicators known to employees. - Qualitative goals are individualised, relevant to the position's occupation and pay grade.
-Quality risk management esources and behaviours used to achieve results (cooperation, teamwork, people management, and client satisfaction) are recommended.
-Thus, one or two development goals must address the Group's Leadership Model1 (see Corporate Culture and Ethics Principles report).
+Quality risk management resources and behaviours used to achieve

-• Employees are reviewed during a meeting with their direct manager.
-In addition, feedback may be requested from other contributors, including a manager from the function, peers or team members.
-Beyond this common system, the Group encourages regular feedback and recognises the right to make a mistake.
+- results (cooperation, teamwork, people management, and client satisfaction) are recommended.
+Thus, one or two development goals must address the Group's Leadership Model1 (see Corporate Culture and Ethics Principles report). - Employees are reviewed during a meeting with their direct manager.
+In addition, feedback may be requested from other contributors, including a manager from the function, peers or team members. - Beyond this common system, the Group encourages regular feedback and recognises the right to make a mistake (see Corporate Culture and Ethics Principles report).

-In 2021, 92% of employees underwent an annual performance review.
+In 2022, 94% of employees underwent an annual performance review.